David Shackelford's Collection

 If your child has energy to spare, give her this inspirational worksheet about the famous "Flo-Jo" and develop her comprehension skills with an exercise.

 Believe it or not, the frozen continent of Antarctica is home to rich and varied wildlife.
 How many arctic animals can you child name?

 World War I was an important turning point in world history.
-Pay tribute to the American soldiers that fought in World War I by bringing some color to this soldier coloring page.
+Pay tribute to American soldiers that fought in the war by decorating this soldier coloring page.